Some typical thoughts in the initial phase of limerence are:

 As time goes by, the intense feelings often fade away, and people are left wondering if what they felt was real or just a temporary infatuation.

-5. Start to think about the future.
+10. You start to think about your own future.

 When people are in limerence, they often live in the moment, focusing only on the present and the intense feelings that they are experiencing.

 However, as the limerence fades, people start to think about the future and what it holds for their relationship.

 They may start to consider more practical matters, such as what type of partner would be a good fit for them the next time around.

 you start to feel more comfortable with yourself and your own life.

 You return to your normal routines and domestic priorities.

 Can limerence come back after it has ended?

 Yes, it is possible for the limerence to come back after it has ended.
 It may especially happen if you have a history with the person you were previously limerent for.
 However, as always, limerence is not a sustainable state.
 And sooner or later, you realize that it is more worthwhile to focus on building a stable romantic relationship with healthy boundaries.

 Is it possible to be in love without experiencing limerence?